hunterdyar/RocketLeagueStrategy/kickoffs.md

 For the cheating player, their priorities before transitioning into position 1/2 are, in order:

-- Score on an open net.
+- Score on an open net
 - Get possession of the ball/stop the other team from getting possession.
 (But not weakly shooting at a defending net.
-Consider dribbling the ball to the corner and looking for a wall pass instead of always going for the shot).
+Consider dribbling the ball to the corner and looking for a wall pass instead of always going for the shot)
-- 50, Bump, or disrupt the other cheating player if the ball get killed but goes behind you to prevent them from taking a free shot.
+- 50, Bump, or disrupt the other cheating player if the ball gets killed but goes behind you to prevent them from taking a free shot
 - Steal midfield boost from the other team
-- Leave midfield boost for the kickoff-taker (who has the least boost right now).
+- Leave midfield boost for the kickoff-taker (who has the least boost right now)

 #### Boost-Grabbing Player